 More recently, writers like Tony Cohan, author of the memoir On Mexican Time (and its sequel, Mexican Days) show how the country continues to deliver inspiration for writers who come to visit or live here.
 A good number of the more contemporary books are about people escaping to a quiet life south of the border —oblivious perhaps to Mexico’s own version of the rat race— and some are fiction.

-Another modern-day writer —DBC Pierre of British and Australian parentage— grew up in Mexico in the 1970s.
-While Mexico appears briefly in the latter part of his prize-winning first novel Vernon God Little, it’s in a more recent work, Release the Bats, that he shares several of his personal experiences in the country.
+Another modern-day writer, DBC Pierre of British and Australian parentage, grew up in Mexico in the 1970s.
+While Mexico appears briefly in the latter part of his prize-winning first novel Vernon God Little, it’s in a later work, Release the Bats, that he shares several of his personal experiences in the country.

 Mexico in your inbox